Car Insurance Claim Settlements: How to Get a Fair Payout

 Utah 4 years 3 years

 Most insurers also expect you to report claims within 30–60 days of an accident.
 Always check your policy and your state's specific rules.
-If a claim is denied and you're not sure how to proceed, review common denial reasons and how to appeal.
+If a claim is denied and you're not sure how to proceed, reviewing how to dispute a settlement can help you understand your options.

 Compare Car Insurance Rates in Ohio